 There are rumors of plenty of new devices on the horizon that will boast many exciting new features.
 Some long-awaited announcements include the Garmin Forerunner 955 and 255 and the Fenix 8, Epix 2, Vivosmart 5, Enduro 2 and more.
 Let’s take a look at some of the rumors that have been surfacing or released.

-One of the top announcements from Garmin in 2022 has been that of the Forerunner 955, a top-end triathlon watch for runners that will follow hot on the heels of the Forerunner 945.
-Although details are thin on the ground, the 955 will have an improved battery life, more music and map storage space, and offline maps.
-It’s likely to be compatible with a chest strap to monitor your heart rate.
-And furthermore, it’s also possible that you’ll be able to buy the Forerunner 955 in a bundle with the HRM-Swim and HRM-Tri monitors.
+One of the top releases from Garmin in 2023 has been that of the Forerunner 965, a top-end triathlon watch for runners that follows hot on the heels of the Forerunner 955.
+Although details are thin on the ground, the 965 has an improved battery life, more music and map storage space, and offline maps.
+It’s compatible with a chest strap to monitor your heart rate.
+And furthermore, it has the new 1.4 inch AMOLED always on Display

-Another new arrival to the Forerunner range has also been announced this year – the Forerunner 255.
-Cheaper than the promised 955 and with a range of differences, this device will record VO2 Max scores and come equipped with features such as Training Status.
+Another new arrival to the Forerunner range has also been announced this year – the Forerunner 265.
+Cheaper than the promised 965 and with a range of differences, this device records VO2 Max scores and come equipped with features such as Training Status.

-According to Garmin Rumors, there will be four models of Forerunner 255, with each one available as the standard variant or “music” variant, which comes equipped with 4GB of onboard music storage as well as support for Amazon Music, Spotify, and Deezer downloads.
+There are four models of Forerunner 265, each available as the standard variant or “music” variant, which comes equipped with 4GB of onboard music storage and support for Amazon Music, Spotify, and Deezer downloads.

-There’s going to be no touchscreen on the Forerunner 255.
-All controls will be managed via the buttons to the side of the face.
-As a result, the watch will have a classic Garmin feel.
-It will also offer all the key metrics you’d expect from top-end smartwatches like the Fenix 7, although you won’t be able to load maps, and there isn’t a Golf mode.
+The 265 has the new AMOLED always on Display touchscreen on the.
+It also offers all the key metrics you’d expect from top-end smartwatches like the Fenix 7, although you can’t load maps, and there isn’t a Golf mode.